-- c.
-LICENSE AGREEMENT WITH NEW YORK UNIVERSITY AND THE FEINSTEIN INSTITUTE FOR MEDICAL RESEARCH.
-On December 13, 2011, the Company entered into a license agreement with New York University (NYU) and the Feinstein Institute for Medical Research (FIMR) under which it acquired worldwide rights to commercialize GABA aminotransferase inhibitors in the treatment for Tourette's Syndrome.
-The Company is obligated to pay certain milestone payments in future years relating to clinical development activities and royalties on any products resulting from the license agreement. - d.
+d.
 AGREEMENT WITH NIDA.
 On April 13, 2010, the Company signed a definitive Clinical Trial Agreement (CTA) with NIDA to jointly conduct a U.S. Phase II(b) clinical trial evaluating CPP-109 for the treatment of cocaine addiction (the Phase II(b) Trial).
 As part of the CTA, NIDA, under their agreement with the VA, has agreed to provide substantial resources towards the completion of the Phase II(b) Trial.
-This approximately 200 subject double-blind, placebo-controlled trial is being conducted at twelve leading addiction research facilities across the United States.
-The Phase II(b) Trial, which is being overseen by the VA, was initiated in November 2010, and the Company expects to have top-line data from the Phase II(b) Trial early in the first quarter of 2013.
-The Phase II(b) Trial is designed to confirm the safety and efficacy of CPP-109 for the treatment of cocaine addiction and, if successful, the Company believes that it will qualify to be one of the adequate and well controlled trials required to support approval of an NDA for CPP-109.
+This 207 subject double-blind, placebo-controlled trial is being conducted at thirteen leading addiction research facilities across the United States.
+The Phase II(b) Trial, which is being overseen by the VA, was initiated in November 2010, and the Company expects to report top-line data from the Phase II(b) Trial around the end of September 2012.
+The Phase II(b) Trial is designed to confirm the safety and efficacy of CPP-109 for the treatment of cocaine addiction and if successful, the Company believes that it will qualify to be one of the adequate and well controlled trials required to support approval of an NDA for CPP-109.

 At present, the Company estimates that it will pay approximately \$1.5 million of direct costs in connection with contracts related to the Phase II(b) trial.
-As of March 31, 2012, the Company had paid approximately \$1.3 million of this amount and had accounts payable of approximately \$19,000 and accrued liabilities of approximately \$67,000 in the accompanying condensed balance sheet as of March 31, 2012 related to these contracts.
-These amounts exclude internal costs, such as salaries, benefits and other costs, of the Company personnel working on the Phase II(b) trial.
+As of June 30, 2012, the Company had paid approximately \$1.4 million of this amount and had accounts payable of approximately \$14,000 and accrued liabilities of approximately \$42,000 in the accompanying condensed balance sheet as of June 30, 2012 related to these contracts.
+These amounts exclude internal costs, such as salaries, benefits and other costs, of the Company's personnel working on the Phase II(b) trial.

 e.
 AGREEMENTS FOR DRUG DEVELOPMENT, PRE-CLINICAL AND CLINICAL STUDIES.
-The Company has entered into agreements with contract manufactures for the manufacture of drug and study placebo for the Company's trials and studies, with contract research organizations (CRO) to conduct and monitor the Company's trials and studies and with various entities for laboratories and other testing related to the Company's trials and studies.
+The Company has entered into agreements with contract manufacturers for the manufacture of drug and study placebo for the Company's trials and studies, with contract research organizations (CRO) to conduct and monitor the Company's trials and studies and with various entities for laboratories and other testing related to the Company's trials and studies.
 The contractual terms of the agreements vary, but most require certain advances as well as payments based on the achievement of milestones.
 Further, these agreements are cancellable at any time, but obligate the Company to reimburse the providers for any time or costs incurred through the date of termination.